 Mr. Busby's / Daniel's By The Sea is just steps from the beach,

 Canoa Restaurant in Oyster Pond is beyond amazing.
-Offering international food with a Caribbean lilt, they are renowned for many things but their signature dish is their plantain appetizer -- just order it.
-Lots of great seafood, meet, and poultry dishes plus vegetarian entrees as well.
-And Canoa like so many others offers discounts to our JMB Website Supporters members; see the Benefits Master Index on the Secret Website.
+Offering international food with a Caribbean flair, they are renowned for many things but their signature dish is their plantain appetizer -- just order it.
+Lots of great seafood, meat, and poultry dishes plus vegetarian entrees.
+And Canoa like so many others offers discounts to our JMB Website Supporters members; see the Discounts Master Index on the Secret Website.

 Lal's Indian Cuisine "Curry in a Hurry" behind Le Gourmet Marche on Airport Road, Simpson Bay, is wonderful.
 Totally relaxed atmosphere, low prices, and really great food.
 We love the chicken korma, butter chicken (named for its tenderness --there isn't any butter in it), chicken tikka, naan, and lots more.
 Many vegetarian entrees.

 Top Carrot vegetarian cuisine in Simpson Bay at the Yacht Club also offers some non-vegetarian lunches, but as always is predominantly vegetarian and the best on the island.

 Cugini (pronounced koo-jeanie) Restaurant in Simpson Bay between the Carousel and Fedex just moved to the Dutch Side from Marina Royale in Marigot and is doing a huge business there.
 Plenty of parking.
 Totally unique relaxed trattoria concept has large-screen movies (many Italian and others), entertainment, and a casual atmosphere.
 Right on the water.
 Cugini's menu features thin-crust authentic Italian pizzas made right near the restaurant entrance plus lots more -- fish, beef, eggplant, calzones.
 Delicious desserts too.